 Yes, this industry is growing at a fast rate of 4.5% which is expected to reach $2.5 trillion approximately by the end of this year.
 The global fashion market is experiencing upward trends that will probably continue in the coming years.

-The state of the industry can change over time due to various factors such as economic conditions, consumer behavior, and global events.
+The state of the industry can change over time due to various factors such as economic conditions, consumer behaviour, and global events.

 However, the industry shows resilience and adaptability, with a growing emphasis on sustainability, digital transformation, and the integration of technology.
 E-commerce and online platforms were becoming increasingly important for fashion brands.